membraneframework-labs/guide/chapter1/concepts.md

 ## Pads and capabilities

-To create flow of data between elements in the application, they have to communicate with each others.
+To create the flow of data between elements in the application, they have to communicate with each other.
 For that purpose, the concept of `pads` and `capabilities` is used. `Pads` are basically inputs and outputs of the elements.
 In Membrane, input pads of the Element are called `source pads` and output pads are `sink pads`.
 It is worth mentioning that `Source` elements may only contain `source` pads, `Sinks` contain only `sink` pads, and `Filters` can have both of them.

-Every pad has some capabilities, which defines type of data that it is expecting.
+Every pad has some capabilities, which defines a type of data that it is expecting.
 This format can be, for example, raw audio with specific sample rate or encoded audio in given format.

 Two elements that should send data between them, should have linked pads.
 One pad can be linked with only one other pad of a different element.
 Only links between source and sink pads are allowed.
 Furthermore, to link two pads, their capabilities have to be compatible.